From a Linux Sysadmin’s Perspective

 We both know cPanel adds new features regularly.
 What cPanel or WebHost Manager (WHM) features do you believe should be used more?

 What additional software do you often recommend to Sysadmin VPS Managers?

 I strongly recommend the use of a web application firewall (WAF).
 A WAF is a service that sits between the server hosting your site and visitors to your site.
 It can provide caching, added security, and additional traffic reporting for your website.

 For improved performance-focused WAF, we recommend the Cloudflare content delivery network (CDN).
-To prioritize security and receive remote assistance when malware is detected, check out the Sucuri WAF.
+Check out the Sucuri WAF to prioritize security and receive remote assistance when malware is detected.

 What do you believe should be the first steps when setting up a new cPanel VPS?